 Unknowingly, he swallowed it.

 Abruptly, he transformed into a demon as speedily as he swallowed that portion of meat and became the demon with a silver head.
 In a spit of a minute, he became a cannibal creature from a human being.
 He just didn’t stop there.
 He started to pick the dead body from cremation and eat it, which made him an even more horrible, brute.

 After that incident, people started to call him balasur which defined Bala as an asur (demon).
 And he, being careless and demonic in characteristics, started to terrify people and eat the dead bodies in Aaryaghat.

-Being terrorized by this behavior, the local people complain about him in the royal court.
+Being terrorized by this behaviour, the local people complain about him in the royal court.
 There, the king decided to diminish him.
 Thus, he sends a call to Vris and orders him to diminish Bala.
 Surprisingly, Vris used to be the best friend of Bala.

 Lord Shiva was so pleased with the sincere affection of Vris, for his friend that he agreed to help him in the salvation of Balasur.
 Also, Lord Shiva ordered him to sow satbij, so that the sins of Balasur could be cleansed and his own guilt for killing a friend could be erased.
 Thus, it is said that from that day, the seed dropping ritual precisely started.

 At the end of the Satbij sowing, Lord Ganesh’s idol present near the Bishwaroop temple is believed to be shaken and people even scream out and shout in the ear of that idol to wake him up.
-It is believed that the Ganesh established in there is deaf and people just try to wake him up through their silly acts.
-Hence, this adds a merry flavor to the entire ceremony.
+It is believed that Ganesh established there is deaf and people just try to wake him up through their silly acts.
+Hence, this adds a merry flavour to the entire ceremony.

 No review on this yet.
 Be the first one to review.